What we know about the Dominican nightclub collapse and its victims

 By Max Saltman and Angélica Franganillo-Díaz, CNN

-(CNN) — More than 200 people died after the roof of the popular Jet Set nightclub collapsed in the Dominican Republic’s capital, Santo Domingo, this week in one of the Caribbean country’s deadliest tragedies.
+(CNN) — More than 200 people, including 17 US citizens, died after the roof of the popular Jet Set nightclub collapsed in the Dominican Republic’s capital, Santo Domingo, this week in one of the Caribbean country’s deadliest tragedies.

 Footage from the scene early Tuesday morning showed how a celebratory event turned into a disaster.
 Beloved merengue singer Rubby Pérez is first seen serenading the crowd, accompanied by his orchestra.